 Arthritis in the Wrists

 The hand and wrist joints may be tiny, but you don’t realize how powerful and important they are until something goes wrong.
-Suddenly, lifting a pot of water is excruciating.
+Suddenly, lifting a pot of water is excruciating, and it all may start with the feeling that your hands are stiff in the morning.
 Or simple grooming tasks are difficult.
 Perhaps even writing or using your computer keyboard have become quite painful.

 The wrist is made up of tiny irregularly-shaped bones (collectively called the carpals) that reside between the distal radius and ulna bones (the lower-arm bones) and the metacarpal bones in the hand.
 These pebble-like bones allow for finger movement in a variety of directions, and the design is extremely complex, making it impossible to surgically replicate the fine details and minute functions of the wrist.